 A mixed facial expression is the one that someone makes when they’re experiencing two or more emotions at the same time.
-It is not true that we only feel one emotion at a time.
+A masked facial expression results from suppression, conscious or unconscious, of an emotion.

 When the mind interprets a situation in many ways at the same time, it often results in a mixed facial expression- a blend of two or more facial expressions.

-Masked vs mixed facial expression
+Mixed vs masked facial expression

-Rule #1: ‘A weak expression is not a mixed expression’
+Rule #1: A weak expression is not a mixed expression

 A weak or a slight expression of any emotion is either a masked expression or it is simply the representation of the emotion in its earlier, weaker stage.
 It can never represent a mixture of two or more emotions, no matter how subtle it appears.

-Rule #2: ‘Upper part of the face is more reliable’
+Rule #2: Upper part of the face is more reliable

 This means that while analyzing facial expressions, you should rely more on the eyebrows than on the mouth.
 Even if some of us are unaware of how our eyebrows convey our emotional state, all of us know the difference between a smile and a frown.

-Rule #3: ‘When confused, look at gestures of the body’
+Rule #3: When confused, look at gestures of the body

 Many people are well-aware that facial expressions can convey a myriad of emotions.
 But most people are not so sure about the body gestures.

 You see sadness in a person’s eyebrows and a smile on their lips.
-You think, “Okay, the upper part of the face is more reliable so sadness is being masked by happiness.”
+You think, “Okay, the upper part of the face is more reliable, so sadness is being masked by happiness.”

 Look at the non-verbals of the body.
 Look at the context.
 Do they justify your conclusion?

-This facial expression is a mix of surprise (raised brows, popped out eyes, open mouth), fear (stretched lips) and sadness (lip corners turned down).
+The above facial expression is a mix of surprise (raised brows, popped out eyes, open mouth), fear (stretched lips) and sadness (lip corners turned down).
 This is the kind of expression that someone would make when they hear or see something shocking and terrifying and sad at the same time.

 This expression is a mix of surprise (popped out eyes, open mouth) and sadness (inverted ‘V’ brows, horseshoe wrinkle on the forehead).
 The person is sad and surprised at what he hears or sees, but there’s no fear.

 This guy is feeling slightly surprised (one popped out eye, one raised brow), disgust (nostrils pulled back, wrinkled nose) and contempt (one lip corner turned up).

 He’s seeing or hearing something mildly surprising (since surprise registers only on one side of his face) that is disgusting at the same time.
 Since contempt is also shown here, it means the expression is directed toward another human being.

 This one’s a good example of a masked facial expression.
 The upper part of the man’s face is showing sadness (horseshoe wrinkle on the forehead) but at the same time, he is smiling.
 The smile has been used here to mask the sadness.

-To give you an example as to the kinds of situations in which such masked facial expressions may be used, think of this scenario: His long-time crush tells him that she’s getting engaged to someone else and he replies, “I’m happy for you” and then makes this facial expression.
+To give you an example as to the kinds of situations in which such masked facial expressions may be used, think of this scenario: His long-time crush tells him she’s getting engaged to someone else and he replies, “I’m happy for you” and then makes this facial expression.